 The customer approval process for UPR resin products may take longer than expected and certain potential customers may be slow to accept the product produced by PCT or may not accept it at all.
 PCT has agreed to a strategic partnership term sheet to enter into an offtake agreement with a term of 20 years, whereby PCT guarantees the UPR resin products to meet specific criteria for color and opacity.
 There is no odor specification in the offtake agreements.
 Any such changes to the strategic partnership term sheet may require modifications to PCT's executed offtake agreements for (i) the Ironton Facility, and (ii) the Augusta Facility.
-Pursuant to the strategic partnership term sheet and PCT's executed offtake agreements, PCT must provide samples of the product to each customer so that the customer may determine if the product meets specifications, regulatory and legal requirements, customer's internal policies, and technical, safety, and other qualifications for UPR resin use in the customer's products.
+Pursuant to the strategic partnership term sheet and PCT's executed offtake agreements, PCT must provide samples of the product to each customer so that the customer may determine if the product meets specifications for UPR resin use in the customer's products.
 The inability of PCT to provide product of sufficient quantity and quality for sale pursuant to the offtake agreements is likely to materially adversely affect PCT's business, financial condition, results of operations and prospects.
-Furthermore, future market trends for recycled product, changes in brand owner strategies and changes in consumer preferences for circular or low carbon footprint products operations and prospects.
+Furthermore, future market trends for recycled product, changes in brand owner strategies and changes in consumer preferences for circular or low carbon footprint products could reduce PCT's customer's demand for UPR resin, which would be likely to materially adversely affect PCT's business, financial condition, results of operations, results of operations and prospects.